 Figure 1-8 shows the density of non-domestic wells (primarily for irrigation and public water supply) per square mile in the Merced Subbasin.
-This includes 887-1,241 unique wells collected primarily from DWR's Water Data Library (WDL), but also other state, regional, and local monitoring entities from Merced County's well permitting database that records wells permitted in the 1990s or later (last updated May 2024 for GSP analyses).
-Wells containing groundwater level data are described further in Section 1.2.2.1.
+This includes 1,241 unique wells collected from Merced County's well permitting database that records wells permitted in the 1990s or later (last updated May 2024 for GSP analyses).

 Figure 1-9 shows the density of domestic wells per square mile in the Merced Subbasin.
-This includes 2,3883,298 active domestic wells from Merced County's electronic well database that records wells permitted in the 1990s or later (last updated May 2024 for GSP analyses).
+This includes 3,298 active domestic wells from Merced County's electronic well database that records wells permitted in the 1990s or later (last updated May 2024 for GSP analyses).